lumina-desktop/lumina-docs/lumina.rst

 * Use the "Search" bar at `bugs.pcbsd.org <https://bugs.pcbsd.org>`_ to see if anyone else has reported a similar problem.
 If a similar bug exists which has not been resolved yet, you can add a comment if you have additional information to aid the developers in fixing the bug.
-Note that you do not need to be logged in to perform a search, but you will have to login using the Sign in" link in order to add a comment to an existing bug or to create a new bug report.
+Note that you do not need to be logged in to perform a search, but you will have to login using the "Sign in" link in order to add a comment to an existing bug or to create a new bug report.

 * To create a new bug report, make sure you are signed in, then go to `<https://bugs.pcbsd.org/projects/pcbsd/issues/new>`_.
 In the screen shown in
   :numref:`Figure %s: Creating a Bug Report <bug>`, click the "Category" drop-down menu and select "Lumina Desktop".